mpereiraesaa/crypto-portfolio/README.md

 2. **Add Asset to Portfolio:**
 - **Endpoint:** `POST /api/portfolio`
 - **Description:** Add a new cryptocurrency to the user's portfolio.
+The asset must be a supported asset by the platform.
 - **Payload:** `{ "asset": "BTC", "quantity": 1.5 }`
 - **Headers:** Authorization: Bearer [JWT Token]
 - **Example:**